 It’s no secret that LTL has been an industry laggard in implementing digital technology.
-A rising tide lifts all boats, and with 29 carriers – including Old Dominion – on board with this approach, it can increase the adoption of eBOLs.
+A rising tide lifts all boats, and with 29 partners – including Old Dominion – on board with this approach, it can increase the adoption of eBOLs.

 We operate in an environment where speed matters, but so does the level of service you receive.
 A standardized eBOL can accomplish both.
 The efficiencies realized by the carrier will only improve your processes over time and strengthen your relationship.